 Copying assay data to a study allows you to integrate it with other types of data from other sources.
-If you are only interested in exploring non-integrated wish, you can skip this step and proceed to the next Luminex tutorial: Luminex Assay Tutorial Level II
+If you wish, you can skip this step and proceed to the next Luminex tutorial: Luminex Assay Tutorial Level II

 In the steps below, we move selected, quality-controlled Luminex assay data into a LabKey study